Patricia Sieber (夏颂)

 Education

 Patricia Sieber is a literary historian with research interests in print culture, performance culture, and translation studies.
-Her primary body of work is centered around traditional Chinese performance genres and their afterlives in the Chinese-speaking world and in transnational contexts.
-She is the author of Theaters of Desire: Authors, Readers, and the Reproduction of Early Chinese Song-Drama, 1300-2000 (Palgrave MacMillan, 2003), a cross-cultural history of the construction and reception of "Yuan zaju song-drama” (Chinese translation to appear from Guangxi Normal University Press, 2024).
-She is the lead editor of How To Read Chinese Drama: A Guided Anthology (Columbia University Press, 2022) (with Regina Llamas, Chinese translation to be published by Sanlian Publishing) and co-editor of How To Read Chinese Drama in Chinese: A Language Companion (Columbia University Press, 2023) (with Guo Yingde, Wenbo Chang, and Xiaohui Zhang).
-A digital companion site for the two volumes called “Chinese Theater Collaborative/華語戲聚,” built with a grant from the OSU Arts and Humanities Large Grant Program (with Maria Palazzi, Leigh Bond, and Marjorie Chan), is slated to go live in January 2024 (https://chinesetheatercollaborative.org/ctc/index).
-She is currently working on a book-length manuscript tentatively entitled Dreams of a Common Language: Song Culture in Mongol China, 1200-1400.
+Her primary research is centered around traditional Chinese performance genres and their global afterlives.
+She is the author of Theaters of Desire: Authors, Readers, and the Reproduction of Early Chinese Song-Drama, 1300-2000 (Palgrave MacMillan, 2003), a cross-cultural history of the construction and reception of "Yuan zaju song-drama.”
+She is the lead editor of How To Read Chinese Drama: A Guided Anthology (Columbia University Press, 2022) (with Regina Llamas) and co-editor of How To Read Chinese Drama in Chinese: A Language Companion (Columbia University Press, 2023) (with Guo Yingde, Wenbo Chang, and Xiaohui Zhang).
+To complement these print volumes, she founded a digital companion resource center entitled “Chinese Theater Collaborative/華語戲聚 and currently co-edits it together with Dr. Julia Keblinska with additional support from Dr. Leigh Bonds (OSU University Libraries) and a team of student assistants.
+The site features over 30 modules on the multimedia afterlives of classical Chinese plays that have been authored by successive cohorts of undergraduates, graduate students, and recent PhDs from OSU and other universities around the US and Canada.

-Other research interests include the uses of Buddhism in literature as evidenced by work published in The Magnitude of Ming, Monumenta Serica, Journal of Chinese Religions and Contemporary Buddhism.
-She is also known as the editor of a widely used collection of contemporary Chinese women's short stories entitled Red Is Not the Only Color (Rowman & Littlefield, 2001) and has contributed to the Cambridge History of Gay and Lesbian Literature.
+Other research interests include the relationship between religious thought and literature, particularly with regard to Buddhism and Christianity.
+Sieber’s essays in The Magnitude of Ming, Monumenta Serica, and Journal of Chinese Religions explore the use of Buddhism in Jin Shengtan’s literary practice; her essay in Towards a History of Translating explores the important role of different Catholic missionaries in the early modern European diffusion of Chinese fiction and drama.
+She is also the editor of a widely used collection of contemporary Chinese women's short stories entitled Red Is Not the Only Color (Rowman & Littlefield, 2001) and has contributed to the Cambridge History of Gay and Lesbian Literature.

 In 2023, she won the OSU College of Arts and Sciences’ Ronald and Deborah Ratner Award for Distinguished Teaching.
-In DEALL, she teaches courses on different facets of traditional Chinese literature, including courses on traditional Chinese drama & fiction, the intersection of traditional & modern Chinese literature, literary translation.
-She also regularly teaches two of the core courses for the undergraduate Translation and Interpreting Certificate, CLLC 5102 (Introduction to Literary Translation) and CLLC 5103 (Translation and Interpreting Practicum).
-She has also spearheaded the organization of a number of student-focused T&I experiential learning opportunities, including a drama translation residency with Amy Ng.
+In DEALL, she teaches courses on different facets of traditional Chinese literature, including courses on traditional Chinese drama & fiction, the intersection of traditional & modern Chinese literature, and literary translation.
+She has also regularly taught two of the core courses for the undergraduate Translation and Interpreting Certificate, CLLC 5102 (Introduction to Literary Translation) and CLLC 5103 (Translation and Interpreting Practicum).
+In her teaching, she encourages students to foster career-readiness with relevant practicum placements, to work towards publishable translations either collectively or individually and/or develop cutting-edge research projects.
+Since 2023, she has also spearheaded an annual “Summer Translation Collaborative” workshop, an experiential learning opportunity centered around the exploration of traditional Chinese drama (together with Amy Ng (2023) and with Dr. Julia Keblinska (2024 and 2025).

-Her research has been awarded funding from the NEH, ACLS, DAAD, and the Chiang Ching-Kuo Foundation among others.
+Sieber’s research has been awarded funding from the NEH, ACLS, DAAD, Chiang Ching-Kuo Foundation and various OSU funding bodies among others.
 She has been a fellow at the Center for Chinese Studies, National Central Library (Taipei), at the Library of Congress (Washington, D.C.), the Princeton University Library, and at the Institute for Collaborative Research and Public Humanities (OSU).
-She has presented her research in academic contexts in the US, Europe, Russia, China, Taiwan, and Hong Kong.
+She has presented her research in academic contexts in the US, Europe, Japan, Korea, Taiwan, Hong Kong, and China.
 She has been interviewed about Chinese literature by The New York Times, the BBC World Service as well as local media.
+She was also involved with the intercultural projects of the Royal Shakespeare Company.

-She is the associate editor for East Asian Publishing and Society and a member of the editorial boards of Journal of Chinese Literature and Culture, Chinese Literature: Articles, Essays, and Reviews, Monumenta Serica, and Contemporary Buddhism.
 As a two-time recipient of OSU's East Asian Studies Center National Resource Center (NRC) and Foreign Language and Area Studies (FLAS) grants from the U.S. Department of Education, she directed OSU's East Asian Studies Center (2005-2013) and the Institute for Chinese Studies (2005-2010).
-Her local arts outreach has been supported by BETHA, OSU Arts and Humanities Research Collaborative Grant, Greater Columbus Arts Council, and the Ohio Arts Council.
-Internationally, she has been involved with intercultural projects of the Royal Shakespeare Company and the Shakespeare Birthplace Trust.